Quick tip for bloggers to see Pinterest repins and pin performance on individual pins on Pinterest even with the new stats!

 Since October 2017, you can’t see Pinterest repins individually anymore, now you can only see “engagement stats” for each pin.

-Nearly TWO YEARS later (October 2019) and we are all STILL adjusting to this change!
-Now, if you open one of your own pins by clicking on it, both on mobile and desktop, you will see aggregate engagement information including:
+Right now, if you open one of your own pins within Pinterest, by clicking on it, both on mobile and desktop, you will see aggregate engagement information including:

 - Impressions: when someone sees your pin in their feed either on the home page or in a search